-When lower pH (pH 3.0) was used, the speed of decay for orange juice grew with the growing vitamin C concentration, and the highest value was at 50mg/L vitamin C concentration (p> 0.05).
-These results were tabulated in Table 9.
+When lower pH (pH 3.0) was used, the speed of decay for orange juice grew with the growing vitamin C concentration, and the highest value was at 50 mg/L vitamin C concentration (p> 0.05).
+These results were tabulated in Table 10.
 The highest standard deviation of the repeated data was 3.42% and the lowest standard deviation was 1.53%.
-By comparing the statistical data in both Tables 8 & 9, it shows that the lower pH values increased the vitamin C content measured at the end of fifth week (Nagymate and Fodor, 2008).
+By comparing the statistical data, it shows that the lower pH values increased the vitamin C content measured at the end of fifth week.

 According to Nagymate and Fodor, vitamin C had a significant decay independently from the storage temperature when the pH value was more than 4.0.

 Nevertheless, under this pH limit, low storage temperature will help in stabilizing this vitamin.
-Hence, lower pH value was preferred to prolong the shelf life of orange juice.
+Hence, lower pH value was preferred to prolong the shelf life of orange juice[11, 14, 16].